 CRM data maintenance is the process of regularly reviewing, updating, and ensuring the accuracy of the information stored in your CRM system.

 The process typically involves data cleansing, deduplication, and data monitoring.
-Regular CRM data maintenance will keep your database updated and well-organized so that customer and prospect-facing teams can rely on it for accurate information and insights.
-Data maintenance makes your CRM a valuable asset to your organization and prevents it from becoming a liability.
+Regular CRM data maintenance will keep your database updated and well-organized so that deal teams can rely on it for accurate information and insights.
+Data maintenance makes your CRM a valuable asset to your firm and prevents it from becoming a liability.

 Why is CRM data maintenance important?